homermultitext/hmt-editors-guide/src/content.md

 [505]: http://www.homermultitext.org/hmt-digital/images?request=GetIIPMooViewer&urn=urn:cite:hmt:vaimg.VA248VN-0750@0.811,0.3343,0.084,0.0323

-**untagged proper names**

-:   While it is tempting to tag all proper names, there are other names capitalized in our editions that we do not tag as named entities because they are too vague or don't fit our categories.
-Among them include: the Muses, Gorgons, Centaurs, Giants, Myrmidons, the Scaean Gate, and adjectival forms of people's names (ergo, we can tag 'Homer' but not 'Homeric').
-We also do not tag unclear epithets, even if the identity can be determined from context.
-For example "Phoebus Apollo" is ok, but the "Earthshaker" to refer to Poseidon is not.

-###Other special content types ###
+##Other special content types ##

 **titles**

-:  If the title refers to a known, citable work, use TEI `ref` with `@type='urn'` and `@n` attribute with a full URN for the work
+If the title refers to a known, citable work, use TEI `ref` with `@type='urn'` and `@n` attribute with a full URN for the work
 - Use TEI `title` element (wrapping `ref` if that is given). `ref` is not necessary if it is a work or portion of a work we do not have a URN for.
+You can find a full list of our citable [authors](https://github.com/chs-tg/greekLit/blob/master/collections/greekLit-groups.csv) and [works](https://github.com/chs-tg/greekLit/blob/master/collections/greekLit-works.csv).
+If a known work is not present, please create an issue in the repository to request its addition.

 [![Odyssey][Odyssey]][600]